cdjq/DFRobot_C4001/README.md

    */
   uint8_t getIoPolaity(void);

   /**
    * @fn setPwm
    * @brief Set the Pwm object
-   * @param pwm1
-   *        pwm1  When no target is detected, the duty cycle of the output signal of the OUT pin ranges from 0 to 100
+   * @param pwm1 When no target is detected, the duty cycle of the output signal of the OUT pin ranges from 0 to 100
-   * @param pwm2
-   *        After the target is detected, the duty cycle of the output signal of the OUT pin ranges from 0 to 100
+   * @param pwm2 After the target is detected, the duty cycle of the output signal of the OUT pin ranges from 0 to 100
-   * @param timer
-   *        timer The value ranges from 0 to 255, corresponding to timer x 64ms
+   * @param timer timer The value ranges from 0 to 255, corresponding to timer x 64ms
-   *        For example, timer=20, it takes 20*64ms=1.28s for the duty cycle to change from pwm1 to pwm2.
+   * @n     For example, timer=20, it takes 20*64ms=1.28s for the duty cycle to change from pwm1 to pwm2.
-   * @return true
-   * @return false
+   * @return true or false
    */
   bool setPwm(uint8_t pwm1 , uint8_t pwm2, uint8_t timer);

   /**
    * @fn getPwm